Hospital Acquired Conditions

 How will I know if there are changes to the HAC Reduction Program?

 Changes to the program happen through rulemaking and are published every year after a public comment period.
-They’ll be published with the Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.
+They’ll be proposed in the IPPS/LTCH PPS Proposed Rule and finalized in the IPPS/LTCH PPS Final Rule.

 Where can I get more information about the HAC Reduction Program?